Permutation Tests for Infection Graphs: Introduction

 \section{Introduction}

 Information, diseases, and the adoption of certain behaviors may spread according to a network of relationships connecting susceptible individuals~\cite{AndMay92, christakis2007, Jac08, Mor93, New02}.
-Natural questions to address include (a) predicting the pathway or scope of a disease; (b) inferring the source; and (c) identifying nodes or edges at which to intervene in order to slow the spread of the epidemic.
+Natural questions to address include (a) predicting the pathway or scope of a disease; (b) inferring the source; and (c) identifying optimal interventions to slow the spread of the epidemic.
 The answers to these questions may vary depending on the stochastic mechanism governing the spread of disease between individuals, and/or the rate of recovery.

-Algorithms for addressing such questions often assume knowledge of the underlying graph structure~\cite{borgs, brautbar, bubeck}.
+Algorithms for addressing such questions often assume knowledge of the underlying graph structure~\cite{borgs, brautbar, bubeck2017}.
 For instance, in the influence maximization problem, the goal is to identify an optimal set of nodes to initially infect in order to propagate a certain behavior as widely as possible \cite{DomRic01, kempe2003}.
 Due to submodularity of the influence function, one may obtain a constant factor approximation to the influence-maximizing subset using a simple greedy algorithm.
 However, both the connectivity of the network and edge transmission parameters must be known in order to successfully execute the algorithm \cite{Chen2010a}.
 Similarly, algorithms for network immunization, which aim to eliminate an epidemic by performing targeted interventions, assume knowledge of the graph \cite{AlbEtal00, CohEtal03, PasVes02}.
 In real-world applications, however, prior knowledge of the edge structure of the underlying network or parameters of the infection spreading mechanism may be unavailable.